skaji/Frinfon/README.md

 DESCRIPTION
 ===========

-Frinfon is a minimal sinatra.
+Frinfon is a proof of concept.
 More useful sinatra (or Kossy?) coming soon!

 Then this module is going to be deprecated.